Knoz9/Web-InteractiveWebsite/README.md

 ## Features

-- **Fully Functional Contact Form**: The website includes a contact form to facilitate communication.
+- **Fully Functional Contact Form**: The website includes a contact form.
+Messages are sent to the servers email.

 - **Donation Shop**: A dedicated section for in-game item purchases.
 Links lead to Discord tickets for each category.